lgrcyanny/ScalaPractice/README.md

 2. example, the first assignment
 3. recfun, the second assignment for week 1
 4. funsets, the third assignment for week2
+5. objects, the week3 assignment, implemented a TweetSet Class, and I encountered some performance problem, like "union" and "mostRetweeted"

 ## Other paractices
 + HelloWorld, the begining for scala